takuti/takuti.me/_content/en/note/learn-how-others-work.md

 date: 2020-05-31
 lang: en
 title: Don't "Guess" How People in Other Roles Work
-keywords: [guess, product, finance, introduction, managers, design, engineers, designers, roles, work]
+keywords: [guess, finance, product, introduction, design, managers, engineers, designers, roles, work]
-recommendations: [/note/product-management-and-bullshit-job/, /note/becoming-a-product-manager/,
+recommendations: [/note/product-management-and-bullshit-job/, /note/ethical-product-developer/,
-  /note/ethical-product-developer/]
+  /note/becoming-a-product-manager/]
 ---

 Spend a bit of your time to "learn" what they do, and talk to them, instead.